Sir Richard Cox, 1st Baronet: Career

-He qualified at Gray's Inn, London, in 1673; and was apprenticed in the manorial courts of the Earl of Cork.
+He qualified at Gray's Inn, London, in 1673, and was apprenticed in the manorial courts of the Earl of Cork.
 In 1674, apparently on the advice of his uncle John, he made an imprudent marriage to Mary Bourne, a girl of fifteen, whose family he later claimed had grossly deceived him as to the size of her dowry.
 Although the marriage itself was happy enough, he quarrelled bitterly with his mother-in-law about the dowry, retired to the country for a time, and then resolved to make his fortune at the Irish Bar.
-He built up a lucrative legal practice, was appointed Recorder of Clonakilty and Recorder of Kinsale, and acquired an estate at Clonakilty in about 1687; but he lost his recorderships after the accession of James II.
+He built up a lucrative legal practice, was appointed Recorder of Clonakilty in 1675 and Recorder of Kinsale, and acquired an estate in Clonakilty in about 1687; but he lost his recorderships after the accession of James II.
 He moved to Bristol, where he practised as a barrister.
 There he became acquainted with the Irish-born diplomat Sir Robert Southwell, later to be Secretary of State (Ireland).
 Southwell introduced him to the Duke of Ormonde, who acted thereafter as his patron.